Carbon Reduction Plan

 Commitment to achieving Net Zero

 Protecting the natural and human environment is an important part of how we do business.
-We believe that carbon reduction is good for the environment and business.
-Through a reduction in fuel usage, we not only reduce our carbon equivalent emissions but also our cost of construction.
+We believe that carbon reduction measures are good for the environment and business.
+Through a reduction in fuel usage, we not only reduce our carbon equivalent emissions but also reduce the cost of construction.
 It pushes us to innovate and improve the way we work to deliver lower carbon products and services.
-We are committed to achieving Net Zero emissions by 2050.
+Lagan Aviation and Infrastructure Ltd is committed to achieving Net Zero emissions by 2050.

 Baseline Emissions Footprint

 Baseline emissions are a record of the greenhouse gases that have been produced in the past and were produced prior to the introduction of any strategies to reduce emissions.
 Baseline emissions are the reference point against which emissions reduction can be measured.
-We acknowledge that Covid-19 had a heavy impact on the aviation industry and in turn our business, resulting in low emissions reporting for year 2019 to 2021.
+Covid19 had a heavy impact on the aviation industry and in turn our business, resulting in low emissions reporting for year 2019 to 2021.

 Additional Details relating to the Baseline Emissions calculations.